dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Releases a lock that is owned by the calling thread.
 It is an error if the lock is not owned.

-The Threads library does not provide a method on *release* for `\<exclusive-lock\>`_, which is an open abstract class.
+The Threads module does not provide a method on *release* for `\<exclusive-lock\>`_, which is an open abstract class.
 Each concrete subclass will have an applicable method which may signal errors according to the protocol described above.